VishnuRathore98/technoapp/README.md

-# registration_app
+# Techno App

-A new Flutter project.
+A Flutter project to register students from various institutes, colleges, and universities to participate in AIMS's annual event .

 ## Getting Started